ome/ome-contributing/docs/omero-release-process.rst

 Before making a new release, merge all contributions on the `master` branch (rare).

 When the artifacts are available under `OMERO Downloads`_, you can release the `OMERO Server Docker`_.
-Bump the version in :file:`Dockerfile` to the latest release version.
+Bump the version in `Dockerfile <https://github.com/ome/omero-server-docker/blob/master/Dockerfile>`_ to the latest release version.

 After committing the changes, a signed tag must be created for the released version using :command:`git tag -s`::